3lLobo/firstTruffle/README.md

 To get data, a contract address has to be provided.
 To get the current eth price, call the contract address provided by [chainlink](https://data.chain.link/ethereum/mainnet/crypto-usd).

+__this__ returns the contracts own address.
+Calling adress.balance retruns the accounts funds in wei.
+Constructor( is called when the contract is deployed, similar to init().

+__modifier__ can be used to condition functions.
+Needs _; as last line.

 ## Running Tests

 To run tests, run the following command